saattrupdan/saattrupdan.github.io/_posts/2020-01-21-categorising-scientific-papers.md

 The model ended up achieving a ~93% and ~65% validation sample-average F1 score on the master categories and all the categories, respectively.
 Training the model requires ~17GB memory and it takes roughly a day to train on an Nvidia P100 GPU.
 This was trained on the [BlueCrystal Phase 4 compute cluster](https://www.acrc.bris.ac.uk/acrc/phase4.htm) at University of Bristol, UK.

-To get a sense of how good these scores are, I trained a few models that aren't neural networks (indeed, aren't even sequence models).
+To get a sense of how good these scores are, I trained a few 'classical' models as well.
 I used the same train-test split (same test size and random state), and evaluated them on their validation sample-average F1 score, as described above.

 | Model                  | Score            |
 | :--------------------- | :--------------: |